def-gthill/kenpali/kenpali-semantics.md

 >> [97, 42]
 ```

+Destructuring patterns in parameter lists can have default values.

 ```
 # Destructuring parameter with a default value
 foo = ({bar:, baz:} = {bar: 42, baz: 97}) => [bar, baz];
 foo()
 >> [42, 97]
 ```

+Destructuring patterns in parameter lists can have rest elements.

 ```
 # Rest in object destructure in parameter